Mayhem: Targeted Corruption of Register and Stack Variables: Flipping Bits in the Stack and Register Variables

 \paragraph{Attacking Processes After Sending SIGSTOP} In practice, the victim process cannot be altered to send a signal when it is ready to be attacked and wait for a signal that the attack has finished.
 Instead, we can use the \texttt{SIGSTOP} signal to stop the program's execution and create a probabilistic model to determine if the process has stopped in the correct place in the process execution to attack the variables.
 After the variables have been attacked, the \texttt{SIGCONT} signal can be sent to continue its execution.
 For an attacker to have permission to send a signal, it must belong to the same session.
 This is special to the \texttt{SIGCONT} signal \footnote{\url{https://www.sudo.ws/docs/man/1.8.10/sudo.man/}}.

 \paragraph{Attacking Processes During a Blocking Window} The most optimal scenario for an attack is for vulnerable code to have a blocking window where the process is waiting for an event that may be triggered by the attacker.
 For \texttt{SUDO}, this could be the period where the process is waiting for the attacker to enter a password.
 The process saves state data to stack while waiting for the user to submit a password.
-High level examples of synchronizing blocking codes are:
+High-level examples of synchronizing blocking codes are Password Input, IP Socket Connections, Signal Interrupts, Media Uploads, Other User Input.